 - Cost-Effective: Court marriages generally involve lower costs than religious ceremonies.

-Common Challenges in Court Marriage
+Challenges in Court Marriage

 Although court marriage is generally simple, there are a few challenges to consider: